About Strategic Planning

 FACTS ABOUT STRATEGY

-Strategy planning ranks second (21%) after building a performance culture in terms of challenging top management responsibilities (26%).
+Strategy planning ranks second (21%) after building a performance culture regarding challenging top management responsibilities (26%).
 (The KPI Institute, insight collected at conference Future of Strategy Execution Roadshow 2017)

-Only 16% of organizations do not have clear KPIs associated to their strategic objectives.
+Only 16% of organizations do not have clear KPIs associated with their strategic objectives.

-35% of organizations structure their strategy around the Balanced Scorecard perspectives, and 32% of organizations choose a different approach customized to their particularities.
+35% of organizations structure their strategy around the Balanced Scorecard perspectives, and 32% choose a different approach customized to their particularities.

 64% of organizations claim to have an Office of Strategy.
 (The KPI Institute, State of Performance Improvement and KPIs, 2016).

-80% of managers admit they are using SMART objectives and have all necessary funds to execute strategy.
+80% of managers admit they use SMART objectives and have all the necessary funds to execute the strategy.

-59% of managers feel that they cannot rely in colleagues from other departments to deliver on their commitments.
+59% of managers feel they cannot rely on colleagues from other departments to deliver on their commitments.

-only 24% of executives consider they adapt effectively to market changes in terms of relocating people, funds and terminating unsuccessful initiatives in due time.
+Only 24% of executives consider they adapt effectively to market changes in terms of relocating people and funds and terminating unsuccessful initiatives in due time.

-!
-51% of managers would like to secure resources outside the strategic objectives to be able to pursue attractive opportunities not captured by the strategic plan.
+51% of managers would like to secure resources outside the strategic objectives to pursue attractive opportunities not captured by the strategic plan.
 (Harvard Business Review, 2015)

 STAY CONNECTED